Orange Rili Shrimp (Neocaridina davidi)

 Getting the white spotted red shrimp tank setup right is the single biggest factor in success.
 If you are researching how to set up a shrimp aquarium for this species, think specialist first and decorative second.
 A small but stable Sulawesi tank will outperform a larger unstable mixed aquarium every time.

-The correct white spotted red shrimp water temperature is 27-30°C, with the best results usually around 28-29°C. The ideal white spotted red shrimp temperature range is much warmer than standard cherry shrimp care.
+The correct white spotted red shrimp water temperature is 27-30°C, with the best results usually around 28-29°C. This ideal white spotted red shrimp temperature range is much warmer than standard cherry shrimp care.
 Keep pH between 7.8 and 8.5, and maintain hardness at 6-10 dGH.
 The white spotted red shrimp GH KH requirements are important because these shrimp rely on stable minerals for moulting and overall osmotic balance.
 Sudden drops in hardness or pH can trigger failed moults, stress, and losses.

 For anyone comparing aquarium shrimp requirements across species, this is one of the clearest examples of why not all shrimp should be grouped together.
 These are not soft-water bee shrimp, and they are not forgiving beginner Neocaridina either.